-Starting a child care center offers opportunities to operate a business that can positively affect the lives of children and their families in your community.
-But before you start caring for young children, there are many things to consider.
-The following sections provide resources to help with planning your center.
-Factors to consider include regulations that govern child care licensing and standards in Illinois; strategies for working with parents; funding; location, equipment, and materials; and curriculum.
+Starting a childcare center offers an opportunity to positively impact the lives of young children and their families in your community.
+Before you start caring for young children, there are many things to consider.

 What resources are available to help me get started?

-- The Illinois Network of Child Care Resource & Referral Agencies (INCCRRA) is an organization of regional Child Care Resource Service throughout the state of Illinois.
-INCCRRA can also provide you with information about the rates currently charged by providers in your community and link you with training opportunities and other resources.
-Once your center is established, your local CCR&R will also let families know about your services.
+- The Illinois Network of Child Care Resource & Referral Agencies (INCCRRA) is an organization of regional Child Care Resource and Referral (CCR&R) agencies throughout the state.
+INCCRRA can also provide you with information about the rates charged by providers in your community and link you with training opportunities and other resources.
+Once you have established your childcare center, your local CCR&R will let families know about your services.

-What are the legal standards and requirements for a child care center in our state?
+What are the licensing standards and professional requirements for a childcare center?

-- Contact information for local DCFS field offices is available on the DCFS website.
-The local DCFS field office can help guide those planning a child care center through the process in addition to providing licensing information.
+- Local DCFS field offices can help guide those planning a childcare center through the process in addition to providing licensing information.

-- The licensing standards for child care centers in Illinois are available on the DCFS Web site.
-The licensing standards include information on licenses and permits, administration, staffing, program requirements, structure and safety, health and hygiene, and facilities and equipment.
+- The licensing standards for childcare centers in Illinois include information on licenses and permits, administration, staffing, program requirements, structure and safety, health and hygiene, and facilities and equipment.

-- The Gateways to Opportunity website explains the many career options available in early care and education in Illinois.
+The Gateways to Opportunity website explains the many career options and Gateways credentials available in early care and education in Illinois.
 The Gateways’ Career Lattice provides information on the specific training and education needed to take advantage of the many early care and education career opportunities.

 - For those providers who need help in establishing professional goals, need financial support to pay for additional education, or need information to find training and coursework to qualify for a particular position, Professional Development Advisors are available throughout the state at no cost.